jsheargold/spring-data-jpa-bulk-techniques/README.md

 ### 3 - JPARepository Auto ID

-In this technique the ID for the to be persisted entity is generated using the AUTO generation strategy.
+In this technique the ID for the to be persisted entities are generated using the AUTO generation strategy.

 ```@GeneratedValue(strategy = GenerationType.AUTO)```

-A Spring JPARepositoty is then used to insert the records.
+A Spring JPARepository is then used to insert the records.

 ### 4 - JPARepository Auto ID with Hibernate batching

-In this technique the ID for the to be persisted entity is generated using the AUTO generation strategy.
+In this technique the ID for the to be persisted entities are generated using the AUTO generation strategy.

 ```@GeneratedValue(strategy = GenerationType.AUTO)```